angelr1076/MemoryCard/README.md

 1. Clone the repository: `git clone https://github.com/angelr1076/MemoryCard.git`
 2. Install dependencies: `npm install`
 3. Start the development server on port 3000: `npm run dev`
-4. Contributing
-   a.
-Contributions are welcome!
+4. Contributions are welcome!
 Feel free to open a pull request or an issue to suggest improvements or add new features.

 ## Screenshots